House Bill No. 17

 equivalent enrollment at that unit during the preceding year; except that when necessary, tuition may be waived in excess of

 2% of unit enrollment for nonresident students who enroll under provisions of any WICHE-sponsored state reciprocal

 (c) residents of Montana who served with the armed forces of the United States in any of its wars and who were honorably discharged from military service;

-(3) If funds are available after the waivers provided for in subsection (2), the regents may waive tuition for up to 5,000 credits each academic year in accordance with the national guard education benefit program provided for in [section 1]. "
+(6) waive tuition for up to 5,000 credits each academic year in accordance with the national guard education benefit program provided for in [section 1]."

 (2) [Section 1(4) and this section] are effective on passage and approval.